nclud/verbatim/README.md

 Verbatim is a jQuery plugin that allows deep-linking directly to content.
 When installed, website visitors will be able to highlight text content, generate a direct link to the content, and share the link via Twitter.
 When a user clicks on the generated link, the page will scroll and highlight the selected content.
 It's magic.

+Verbatim was built by Ramsay Lanier and Maxim Leyzerovich from [nclud](http://nclud.com).

+Verbatim is released under the [GNU GPLv3 license](http://www.gnu.org/licenses/gpl.html).

 ##Installation